 Use Tree-Free Products

 Of course, we’re huge advocates of protecting our forests, so naturally, Earth Day wouldn’t be complete without some tree-free goodness.
-Celebrate the day with your favorite tree-free products — ours are bamboo toilet paper and paper towels — to have a fun and eco-friendly day!
+Celebrate the day with your favorite tree-free products — ours are bamboo toilet paper and recycled paper towels — to have a fun and eco-friendly day!

 Additionally, if you’re having an Earth Day party, aim to use bamboo plates, compostable utensils, and tree-free party favors.
 Doing so brings the traditional energy of a party without the unnecessary waste.

 Most celebrations usually involve some kind of food.
 If you plan to cook for Earth Day, shop for and prepare the food in a way that positively impacts the planet.
 For instance, visiting a farmers’ market lets you choose fresh, tasty produce that supports local agriculture and doesn’t pollute the air.

 Similarly, using green cookware and composting your food scraps significantly reduces the impact of your celebratory meal.

 By now you’ve probably realized that our five Earth Day strategies aren’t all that different from a normal green lifestyle.
 That’s because it’s not.
 Sustainability isn’t just something we do once a year on Earth Day.
 Rather, it’s a continuous journey toward existing in harmony with nature.

 So whether you’re upcycling, spreading eco-awareness, or using tree-free products, keep it up after April 22nd, and encourage others to do so as well.